 How does the cardholder earn points?

-The Chase Sapphire Reserve card is an excellent choice for those who are looking to maximize their rewards.
+The Chase Sapphire Reserve® card is an excellent choice for those who are looking to maximize their rewards.
 If you think you might be eligible for the card, we encourage you to apply today.
 You may be surprised at how easy it is to get approved!

 What are some of the greatest perks?

-Advantages of the Chase Sapphire Reserve card:
+Advantages of the Chase Sapphire Reserve® card:

-The Chase Sapphire Reserve card offers a range of additional benefits that make it a compelling choice for cardholders.
+The Chase Sapphire Reserve® card offers a range of additional benefits that make it a compelling choice for cardholders.
 Here are some key advantages to consider:

 Initial Bonus: The card often comes with a generous initial bonus, where new cardholders can earn a substantial amount of bonus points after meeting certain spending requirements within a specified timeframe.
 This provides a valuable boost to your rewards balance right from the start.

-Additional Benefits: The Chase Sapphire Reserve card provides a variety of additional benefits, such as travel insurance coverage, which can offer peace of mind during your trips.
+Additional Benefits: The Chase Sapphire Reserve® card provides a variety of additional benefits, such as travel insurance coverage, which can offer peace of mind during your trips.
 It also offers free entry into airport lounges and certain hotels, enhancing your travel experience and providing access to exclusive amenities.

 $300 Annual Travel Credit: As a cardholder, you receive a $300 annual travel credit that can be applied towards a wide range of travel expenses, including flights, hotels, rental cars, and more.
 This credit helps offset the cost of your travel purchases, making it a valuable perk.

-Drawbacks of the Chase Sapphire Reserve card:
+Drawbacks of the Chase Sapphire Reserve® card:

-The Chase Sapphire Reserve is one of the most popular credit cards on the market.
 The benefits are simply unmatched, and it's hard to find a better deal than this excellent new card from Chase.
 With this card, you'll be able to access unique rewards systems and services, as well as fast and easy online credit approvals, 24/7 customer support, and more.

 If your credit score isn't as high as others might want it to be, there are other great options available on the market that may suit your needs better.
 So why wait any longer?
-Apply right now and discover for yourself how wonderful the Chase Sapphire Reserve can be!
+Apply right now and discover for yourself how wonderful the Chase Sapphire Reserve® can be!